AdobeDocs/experience-manager-cloud-service.en/help/security/jwt-credentials-deprecation-in-adobe-developer-console.md

 **Relevant AEM versions**: AEM as a Cloud Service.

 When Cloud Manager provisions AEM as a Cloud Service environments, it auto-generates an Adobe Developer Console project with JWT credentials.
 This project is marked as read-only, as illustrated in the screenshot below.
-Customers cannot and should not attempt to migrate these projects to OAuth Server-to-Server credentials; instead, Adobe will migrate these projects on its own, before the credentials are no longer usable.
+Customers cannot and should not attempt to migrate these projects to OAuth Server-to-Server credentials.
+Instead, Adobe will migrate these projects on its own, before the credentials are no longer usable.

 ![Auto-generated projects](/help/security/assets/jwt-deprecation-autogen-projects.png)